P-p-H-d/mlib/README.md

 into the back of the list
 and returns a pointer to the **non-initialized** data.
 The first thing to do after calling this function is to initialize the data using the proper constructor.
-This allows to use a more specialized constructor than the generic one.
+This enables to use a more specialized constructor than the generic one.
 Return a pointer to the **non-initialized** data.